ElectronicCats/CatSniffer/firmware/pycatsniffer/README.md

 ----------------
 **pycatsniffer**'s main role it to read packets captured from the CatSniffer board and pipe the packets in PCAP format to a named pipe (by default "/tmp/ccsniffpiper").

+Default mode starts with Bluetooth Low Energy configuration.
+For BLE, the advertising channel (37, 38 or 39) must be selected, the deafult is 37.

+The capture device can be configured to follow a data connection between a specific Bluetooth Low Energy Master (Initiator) and Slave device.
+Type `a` in the options menu and write the address of the Initiator (Master) device.
+If this option is not setted, the capture device will start to follow the first data connection that appears on the selected advertising channel.

 To get this default behaviour, just run the command:
 `python pycatsniffer.py`

+The following options will be available

+Commands:
+c: Print current RF Channel
+n: Trigger new pcap header before the next frame h,?: Print this message
+[37,39]: Change RF channel
+s: Start/stop the packet capture
+q: Quit

+In this mode the output of captured packets will only be displayed on the terminal.

+You can start packet capture by pressing the s key followed by the Enter key.
+To stop, press the s key again followed by the Enter key again.

+To run in normal mode and pipe using `/tmp/ccsniffpiper` type `sudo python pycatsniffer.py -f /tmp/ccsniffpiper` in the terminal

+Start the packet capture by pressing the s key and then the Enter key in the terminal where pycatsniffer is running.
+In headless mode use `sudo python pycatsniffer.py -d -f /tmp/ccsniffpiper`

 To see further information, run the help command:
 `python pycatsniffer.py -h`

-To run in headless mode and pipe using /tmp/ccsniffpiper `sudo python pycatsniffer.py -d -f /tmp/ccsniffpiper`

 Run Wireshark
 -------------
 To receive the packets from **pycatsniffer** you need to use Wireshark to start a capture using a FIFO file as the 'interface'.
 By default, **pycatsniffer** will use `/tmp/ccsniffpiper`.

 To setup Wireshark correctly, perform the following steps:

+*Start Wireshark using sudo wireshark (linux)
- * Go to Capture -> options -> Manage Interfaces -> New (under Pipes) -> type `/tmp/ccsniffpiper` and save.
+*Add new pipe interface: Capture -> Options -> Manage Interfaces -> Pipes-> click on + to add new pipe -> type `/tmp/ccsniffpiper` and apply.
+Note - The capture interface will not be saved.
+*Click the start button to start a capture.
 * The pipe will then appear as an interface.
-Start a capture on it.

 General packet format
 ======================================